 - We are still doing all the appropriate testing that is recommended for prenatal care.

-2. Due to social distancing, birthing classes and breast feeding classes aren’t being offered, what do you suggest?
+2. Birthing classes and breast-feeding classes are being offered again, what do you suggest?

 - Keep a list of your questions and go over them with your provider.

 - Birthing classes — there is a list of online classes on our website and a list of classes with free access on the Erlanger website.

 - Breastfeeding — best help will be in the hospital with lactation consultants and nursing staff.
 Getting books to review before your delivery is also helpful.
 Your provider can supply that list, and there are good resources on the La Leche league website.
 Several books that may be helpful include, “The Womanly Art of Breastfeeding” by the La Leche League, “Breastfeeding Made Simple: Seven Natural Laws for Nursing Mothers” by Nancy Mohrbacher, and “The Breastfeeding Mother’s Guide to Making More Milk” by Diana West.
 There is good information on the American Academy of Pediatrics website as well.
 Please read before the baby gets here.